piyushpatel2005/go-exploration/notes/goroutines/index.md

 Hello from Goroutine
 ```

 This is just a hack that I've applied for now.
-Later on, I will show better options to control flow using WaitGroups and channels.
+Later on, I will show better options to control flow using `WaitGroup`s and channels.

-To actually see parallel execution of Goroutines, we can use the previous sequential program write that using goroutines.
+To actually see parallel execution of Goroutines, you can use the previous sequential program write that using goroutines.

 ```go
 package main